← Back to portfolio

 Design decisions & tradeoffs

-Where speed met judgment — designing for clarity, trust, and flow under tight timelines.
-Each decision followed a Before → Decision → After framework.
+Where speed met judgment.
+Designing for clarity, trust, and flow under tight timelines.

 Guided vs. free prompting

 Before First-time users faced an empty text box and didn't know what to ask.
+Beta feedback confirmed: "I opened it and just stared."
 Many froze or dropped off before their first message.

 Result First-session activation jumped as users felt supported, not overwhelmed.